indexdata/localindices/doc/manual/02-using.md

 ![Connector job settings.](./img/05-cfspecific.png)

-* _Connector Engine_: select the Connector Engine instance that will be used to execute the Connector harvesting job.
-The default engine is hosted by Index Data but may be also installed locally on the customer site.
-Additional Connector Engines can be specified through the _Settings_ tab.
+* _Connector Engine URL_: Enter here the URL pointing to the connector engine instance that will be used to execute the Connector harvesting job.
+The engine is either hosted by Index Data or installed locally on the customer site.

-* _Connector Engine Parameters_: additional or custom values of Connector Engine session parameters used by this job.
-See [CFWS manpage](http://www.indexdata.com/connector-platform/enginedoc/cf_webservice.html) for more information.

-* _Connector Repository_: select the connector repository where the Connectors are hosted and maintained.
-Usually, the Connector Repository is provided by Index Data and may require a login account.
-The account credentials are provided directly in the Connector Repository URL setting accessed from the _Settings_ tab and should have the form: `http(s)://<repouser>:<repopass>@url.to.the.repository`.
-* _Connector_: Enter here the name of the harvesting connector specific to the harvested resource.
-This field provides suggestions by looking up the Repository so only a couple of initial characters or a part of the name is required.
+* _Connector (repo) URL_: Enter here the URL to the harvesting connector specific to the harvested resource.
+If the URL points to a connector in the _Connector Repository_, make sure to provide repository authentication credentials in the URL like so: `http(s)://<repouser>:<repopass>@url.to.the.repo/connector.name.cf`.

 * _User Name_: User name required for access to a harvested resource that requires authentication.